»General Admission Policies

 Chapman's Fowler School of Law requires the submission of two letters of recommendation.
 These letters must be submitted directly to LSAC.
 Positive and meaningful recommendations concerning the applicant's analytical skills, communication and writing abilities can be helpful to the committee in the decision-making process.
 Typically, professors, academic administrators and advisors, and employers are best able to address these qualities and characteristics in an applicant.
 Recommendations from professors who have taught you in a course are strongly recommended, especially if you have graduated within the last five years.
 A maximum of three letters will be reviewed.
 Please note that all letters of recommendation must be sent directly to LSAC.
 Any letters of recommendation sent directly to the Law Admission Office will not be reviewed by the Admission Committee.

-The Fowler School of Law will accept LSAT scores that are no more than five years old.
-Only LSAT results from February 2009 through the current cycle are considered for the Fall 2014 term.
-Please note that we will not accept the June 2014 LSAT, if you are applying as a first year student.
-If an applicant has multiple LSAT scores with a four (4) point difference or greater, a LSAT disparity addendum is required.
+The Fowler School of Law will accept LSAT scores February 2009 through the current cycle are considered for the fall 2014 term.
+An applicant has multiple LSAT scores with a four (4) point difference or greater, a LSAT disparity addendum is required.

 It is the policy of Chapman University Fowler School of Law not to discriminate on the basis of sex, disability, race, color, religious creed, age, national origin, ancestry, marital status, or sexual orientation in its educational programs, admission policies, employment policies, financial aid, or other school-administered programs.
 This policy is enforced by federal law under Title IX of the Education Amendments of 1972, Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990.